Masters Program Details

 Tuition & Fees

-Our online computer science masters degree program is high quality and affordable!
+Our online Computer Science masters degree program is high quality and affordable!
 The entire cost of tutition and fees is just over $16,000 over the two-year duration of the program.
 We have prepared a summary of estimated costs for tuition and fees, based on current rates.
-Additional information about tuition and fees is available on the Bursar's Office website.
-Please note, all online CS graduate classes are considered "NET" courses for tuition purposes and carry the same tuition rate regardless of residency status.

 Current information on projected course offerings can be found on the program's Online M.S. in Applied Computer Science curriculum website.